 (2) For the purposes of section 25(2)(a) a sign on a vending machine must be in such a position as to be clearly visible to a customer when purchasing a tobacco product from the vending machine.

-[Regulation 48 inserted in Gazette 28 Feb 2007 p.
+[Regulation 48 inserted: Gazette 28 Feb 2007 p.
 666.]

 49. Warning signs about purchase of tobacco products etc. to underage persons — content and specifications